UCL/research-computing-with-cpp/01research/sec01Research.md

 * What am I trying to achieve?
 * How do I maximise my output?
 * What is the best pathway to success?
-* How do I de-risk my research?
+* How do I de-risk (get results, meet deadlines) my research?

 ### 1. Types of Code